gaehlerm/SoftwareEngineering/README.md

         self.engine.increase_rpm()
 ```

 Now the code is much better.
 By moving the method `increase_rpm` into the `Engine` class and making it public, we can now test it.
-Furthermore this method anyway belongs to the `Engine` class, not into the `Car` class.
+Furthermore, this method belongs to the `Engine` class, not the `Car` class.

 ### Copilot

-Copilot can be a significant help when writing tests.
-I wrote a function to convert literal numbers into roman numbers and created a unit test file.
-Copilot started implementing the unit tests right away and without further instructions.
+Copilot can be significantly helpful when writing tests.
+I have written a function to convert numerical values into Roman numerals and have created a unit test file.
+Copilot started implementing the unit tests without any additional instructions.

 ```py
 from refactoring import roman_number